Fred Harvey Company

 The Fred Harvey Company was the owner of the Harvey House chain of restaurants, hotels and other hospitality industry businesses alongside railroads in the Western United States.
 It was founded in 1876 by Fred Harvey to cater to the growing number of train passengers.

 When Harvey died in 1901, his family inherited 45 restaurants and 20 dining cars in 12 states.
-During World War II, Harvey Houses opened again to serve soldiers as they traveled in troop trains across the U.S. By 1968, when it was sold to Amfac, Inc. (now Xanterra Parks and Resorts, as of 2002), the Fred Harvey Company was the sixth largest food retailer in the United States.
+During World War II, Harvey Houses opened again to serve soldiers as they traveled in troop trains across the U.S. By 1968, when it was sold to Amfac, Inc. (Xanterra Parks and Resorts, as of 2002), the Fred Harvey Company was the sixth largest food retailer in the United States.
 It left behind a lasting legacy of good food, dedication to customers, decent treatment of employees, and preservation of local traditions.

 History

 The Casa del Desierto ("House of the Desert") located in Barstow, California, is seen here in 2006.
 The Spanish-Moroccan designed structure took two years to construct, and opened its doors on February 22, 1911.
 The building has been designated as a California Historical Landmark, #892.

 Cajon summit and the Santa Fe Railroad, c.
 1919.
 From a Fred Harvey Co. tourist brochure.

 The company traces its origins to the 1876 opening of three railroad eatery-hotels located at Wallace, Kansas, Lawrence, Kansas, and Hugo, Colorado, on the Kansas Pacific Railway.
 These cafés were opened by Fred Harvey, then a freight agent for the Chicago, Burlington & Quincy Railroad, who emigrated to the United States from London, England, when he was 17 years old.
 These initial few café operations ended within a year, but their success had convinced Harvey of the potential profitability in providing higher-quality food and service experiences at railroad eating establishments.
 The Burlington Railroad (Harvey's longtime employer) declined his offer of establishing a system-wide operation with an eatery at every en-route meal stop, but the Atchison, Topeka & Santa Fe Railway (AT&SF) subsequently contracted with Harvey for what would become several "Harvey Houses" on an experimental basis.
 Harvey initially took over a 20-seat lunchroom at Santa Fe's Topeka, Kansas depot, which began operating under his guidance in January 1876.

 In 1878, Harvey started the officially named first Harvey House dining house-hotel establishment along the AT&SF tracks in Florence, Kansas.
 The rapid growth of the chain soon followed, with the second location opening in Lakin, Kansas in 1879.